ABF-QC/Final_Project/README.md

 ## RNN Model

 A simple 1 layer Long-Short Term Memory (LSTM) RNN model with a 31 days window was trained with the daily data from 1892 to 2020 inclusively.
+The goal was to build an RNN model that would forecast the daily, seasonal and annual variability of maximum/minimum temperatures and its variation caused by climate change for Downtown Montreal.

 The model was tuned by evaluating its performance with the Mean Squared Error (MSE) on a testing dataset comprised daily data from 2021 to 2022 inclusively.